 One of our producers is very active in our association that hosts the convention, so it has been our practice to provide him a room at the Westin during the convention.
 We closed our office Monday so that every person in our Parker City office could attend the convention.
 We thought it a nice reward for their dedication and hard work since our recent merger.

-My first interaction about the convention happened when I asks an employee “how was the convention”.
+My first interaction About the convention happened when I asked an employee “how was the convention”.
 The reply was, “it was nice, we had a nice dinner, the stuff they gave away was not as nice as last year, so and so got really drunk, but it was nice.”

 Immediately following that exchange was “yeah, I wish I would have had a room like Ronn, I didn’t like driving home at 12:30 last night”.
 The reason for the late night was there was an optional party that a few of them, obviously decided to attend.

 I then went back to my conference room and lamented on the fact that every year I spend about twenty five hundred dollars sending my staff to this convention.
 Never is there a thank you, it has come to be expected.
 I resolved that this was “just the way it was”.

 Then, like a hammer to the head, an employee entered my office and stated “I just wanted to thank you and Jenny for allowing us all to go to the convention.
 It was nice to get out of the office and attend such a nice event.
 We really appreciate the gesture.”